sabinpoudel/Human-Information-Processing-Project/README.md

 ## HRV Paired Plots

-The HRV paired plots above compare each subject’s baseline and stress values across selected HRV metrics.
+The HRV paired plots compare each subject’s baseline and stress values across selected HRV metrics.
 In these plots, each thin line represents one participant and traces that participant’s physiological shift from the baseline condition to the stress condition.

 This visualization is especially informative because it emphasizes within-subject change rather than relying only on group-level averages.
 Since HRV can vary substantially between individuals, paired plots help control for individual differences by showing how each participant changes relative to their own baseline.